BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-middleware-google-language/README.md

 ## Authentication

-This package assumes that your Google Cloud credentials are set in the environment variables.
-The following environment variables are required:
+This package assumes that you have a Google Cloud Platform account.
+Your Google Cloud key needs to be stored on the filesystem (it's in a JSON file), and a `GOOGLE_APPLICATION_CREDENTIALS` environment variable should point to that file.
+See [Google's quickstart guide](https://cloud.google.com/natural-language/docs/quickstart-client-libraries) for more information.

 ## Usage